bugsnag/bugsnag-dsym-upload/README.md

-# bugsnag-dsym-upload
+# bugsnag-upload

-Commands for patching uploading debug symbol files (dSYM) DWARF data to Bugsnag.
+Commands for uploading files to Bugsnag via the Bugsnag Upload APIs
-Suitable for one-off uploads as well as CI integration.

-## Features
+## Current Features

 * Uploads dSYM files in bulk
 * Converts bitcode-enabled symbol files stripped of symbol names into full files